 The world runs on code and ciphers.
-From ATMs to mobile, shopping online and your private conversations, cryptography is involved in every moment.
+From your private conversations to online transactions, cryptography is involved in almost everything you do digitally.
 In fact, life, as we know today, would not be possible without it.

 Cryptography is the science of secret communication where the aim is to transfer the information over an insecure channel in such a way that no third party can understand what is being conveyed.
 Security has become a critical issue as the Internet is providing new ways to gain access to systems and data.
 Every connected device is an endpoint, acting as a potential back door for hackers.